arez/arez/docs/index.md

 On top of this architecture, Arez defines a component model driven by annotations.
-Annotate a class with [`@ArezComponent`](http://realityforge.org/arez/api/org/realityforge/arez/annotations/ArezComponent.html) to define a component, mark properties as observable with the [`@Observable`](http://realityforge.org/arez/api/org/realityforge/arez/annotations/Observable.html) annotation, mark computed property derivations with the [`@Computed`](http://realityforge.org/arez/api/org/realityforge/arez/annotations/Computed.html) annotation and other derivations with either [`@Autorun`](http://realityforge.org/arez/api/org/realityforge/arez/annotations/Autorun.html) or [`@Track`](http://realityforge.org/arez/api/org/realityforge/arez/annotations/Track.html).
+Annotate a class with [`@ArezComponent`](http://realityforge.org/arez/api/org/realityforge/arez/annotations/ArezComponent.html) to define a component, mark properties as observable with the [`@Observable`](http://realityforge.org/arez/api/org/realityforge/arez/annotations/Observable.html) annotation, mark computed properties with the [`@Computed`](http://realityforge.org/arez/api/org/realityforge/arez/annotations/Computed.html) annotation and observers with either [`@Autorun`](http://realityforge.org/arez/api/org/realityforge/arez/annotations/Autorun.html) or [`@Track`](http://realityforge.org/arez/api/org/realityforge/arez/annotations/Track.html).
 These classes are processed at compilation time to produce a ready to use reactive component.